manicinc/logomaker/README.md

 Logomaker stands as a fascinating artifact of modern development workflows.
 It's an **experimental project** born from Manic Agency's exploration into **Human+AI collaborative coding**.

-* Approximately **80%** of the code structure, boilerplate logic, initial function implementations, and even debugging assistance was provided by Large Language Models (LLMs).
+* **~90%** of the code structure, boilerplate logic, initial function implementations, and even debugging assistance was provided by Large Language Models (LLMs).
 * Key AI collaborators included models from the **GPT-4, Claude 3 (Opus/Sonnet), and Gemini Pro** families (versions as of early 2025; models evolve rapidly!).
 * Crucially, the project was **directed, architected, refined, and rigorously debugged by human developers** at Manic Agency.
 The AI served as an incredibly powerful pair-programmer and accelerator, but human oversight was essential for coherence, bug fixing, feature integration, and achieving the final vision.